davideairaghi/php/library/Airaghi/DB/SimpleORM/README.md

     a specific adapter to use (in *$adapter*).

   If you use *?* in your query remeber to specify in *$params* all the values in the same order.

+  The result of *find()* is an object, you can iterate over results in it using a simple *foreach*.

+  The result of *findFirst()* is and instance of the model.

+  When the system does not give you back results it returns *null*.

   Examples:
-  - find all the users with id > 3 and email not empty
+  - find all the users with id > 3 and email not empty, and for each of them print the name
   ```
   $query = Person::initQuery();
   $query->setWhere();